martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 error of type `PROTOCOL_ERROR`.

-If the `AUTOMATIC_USE` flag is set, the recipient MAY omit sending `CERTIFICATE_REQUIRED` frames on future streams which would require a similar certificate and use the referenced certificate for authentication without further notice to the holder.
-This behavior is optional, and receipt of a `CERTIFICATE_REQUIRED` frame does not imply that previously-presented certificates were unacceptable, even if `AUTOMATIC_USE` was set.
+If the `AUTOMATIC_USE` flag is set, the recipient MAY omit sending `CERTIFICATE_NEEDED` frames on future streams which would require a similar certificate and use the referenced certificate for authentication without further notice to the holder.
+This behavior is optional, and receipt of a `CERTIFICATE_NEEDED` frame does not imply that previously-presented certificates were unacceptable, even if `AUTOMATIC_USE` was set.
 Servers MUST set the `AUTOMATIC_USE` flag when sending a `CERTIFICATE_PROOF` frame.
 A server MUST NOT send certificates